Facebook continues to dominate the social media world, giving you an unprecedented reach to a global customer base.

 Businesses can succeed with Facebook on a global scale by attending to linguistic and cultural subtleties.
 Research is key, as is careful attention to the translation, both of words and imagery.

-To effectively target your global audiences, consider using social listening tools to grasp relevant topics, create multiple Facebook accounts to avoid generic or potentially embarrassing content, and offer localized content that resonates with your audience.
+To effectively target your global audiences, consider using social listening tools and some Facebook tools to grasp relevant topics, create multiple Facebook accounts to avoid generic or potentially embarrassing content, and offer localized content that resonates with your audience.